jenk1/AI-In/Text/README.md

-How to write like Mark Twain
+How to write a story like Moby Dick